-For the 2022-23 School Quality Reports, a school's 4-year graduation cohort, represented by the letter 'X', consists of all students who:
+For the 2022-23 School Quality Reports, a transfer school's graduation cohort, represented by the letter 'W', consists of all students who:

-- Entered 9th grade for the first time anywhere in 2019-20; - Were active in the school as of June 30, 2023, or the school is the last diploma-granting high school that they attended before June 30, 2023; and - Did not meet the criteria for a documented cohort-removing discharge (see below) before June 30, 2023.
+- Have a transfer high school graduation deadline of 2023; or had a transfer high school graduation deadline before 2023 and graduated during 2023; - Were active in the school as of June 30, 2023, or the school is the last diploma-granting high school that they attended before June 30, 2023; and - Did not meet the criteria for a documented cohort removing discharge (see below) before June 30, 2023.

 A discharged student can become non-accountable under limited circumstances.
-If the student leaves school for one of the reasons below before June 30 of year four, the student will become non-accountable if all required documentation is collected and stored on file.
+Dropped-out students and non-diploma granting program students still contribute toward the graduation rate denominator when the student's cohort reaches expected graduation.
+If the student leaves school for one of the reasons below before June 30 of year four, then the student will become non-accountable if all required documentation is collected and stored on file.